 What is student loan forgiveness?

-Student loan forgiveness comes in several different forms.
-In certain situations, the federal government may agree to cancel some or all of your student loan debt.
+Student loan forgiveness is a term used to describe programs that will “erase” some component of your student loan debt.
+In certain situations, the federal government may agree to cancel some or all of your student loans.
 In other cases, your state or another program may pay off a portion or all of your student loan balances for you.

 Student loan forgiveness programs for nurses